Key Stage 1

 Alongside explicit maths lessons, where they learn both written and mental methods, we aim to include mathematics where appropriate in our cross curricular activities, using practical, hands-on experiences wherever possible.

 Listening to and making music enables self-expression and creativity.
 It stimulates emotional and intellectual responses and can be a lifelong source of pleasure.
 Music can also help to develop self-confidence, physical co-ordination and the skills of communication and co-operation.

-At Earls Barton Infant School we teach class music mainly following the Music Express Scheme which is followed through into the Junior School.
+At Earls Barton Primary School we teach class music mainly following the Music Express Scheme.
 The scheme enables children to develop musical skills as specified in the National Curriculum, as they progress through the school.
 In addition we sometimes plan music lessons to link more specifically to our topic work.

 - Developing awareness of musical elements and structures.

 - Playing a variety of percussion instruments both tuned and un-tuned.

 - Singing a variety of songs.

 - Finding ways to write musical ideas down.